 There are a number of laws protecting the confidentiality of certain patient health information and other personal information, including patient records, and restricting the use and disclosure of that protected information.
 In particular, the Israeli privacy protection law and, once applicable, the privacy rules under the Personal Information Protection and Electronics Documents Act (Canada), or PIPEDA, or the European Unions' General Data Protection Regulation, or GDPR, and similar laws in other jurisdictions, protect medical records and other personal health information by limiting their use and disclosure to the minimum level reasonably necessary to accomplish the intended purpose.
 We collect and store personal information about our Israeli patient and are responsible for protecting that information from privacy breaches.
-As of the date of this registration statement, we have two (2) registered databases pursuant to Israeli privacy protection laws, one for Canndoc's patient and one for Cannolam patients.
+As of the date of this registration statement, we have three (3) registered databases pursuant to Israeli privacy protection laws, one for Cannolor's, one for Cannolam patients, and one for Cineret pharmacy which is a subsidiary of Cannolam.
 A privacy breach may occur through a procedural or process failure, an IT malfunction or deliberate unauthorized intrusions.
 Theft of data for competitive purposes, particularly patient lists and preferences, is an ongoing risk whether perpetrated through employee collusion, negligence or through a deliberate cyber-attack.
 If we are found to be in violation of the privacy or security rules under the Israeli privacy protection law or other laws protecting the confidentiality of patient health information, including as a result of data theft and privacy breaches, we could be subject to sanctions and civil or criminal penalties, which could have a negative financial impact and harm our reputation.